Public Health & Medical Logistics

 The Public Health and Medical Logistics section is a combination of resources from the Public Health Emergency Preparedness (PHEP) Program and the Healthcare Preparedness Program (HPP).
 The logistical resources are available to support local and county emergency management in responding to incidents that exceed local capacity.

 General Resources and Requests

-The resources currently held by the Utah Department of Health are stored at the department’s warehouse or in trailers pre-positioned across the state.
+The resources currently held by the Utah Department of Health a nd Human Services are stored at the department’s warehouse or in trailers pre-positioned across the state.
 The resources can be used for pre-planned events, pre-Stafford Act emergencies, and during a declared emergency.

 To request resources during a pre-Stafford Act emergency: In coordination with the local health department and UDOH, call the 24 UDOH Disaster Line at 1-866-364-8824 and follow up that request with an email to email@example.com.

 During a declared emergency, local emergency operation centers (EOC) should work through their ESF 8 personnel to request resources through the State EOC.

 For pre-planned event requests, please complete the form below and a member of the logistics team will respond you in a timely manner.

 Logistics Request Form: https://goo.gl/forms/lsUrfuaHwXmszuNj2